Dealing With Your Button Pusher

 CONTACT COACH CHERYLL

-Coach Cheryll Messam, CPC, ELI-MP, is a Certified Professional Life & Corporate Coach, Energy Leadership Master Practitioner, and owner of YOU in Mind Jamaica, a personal and professional development company.
+Coach Cheryll Messam, CPC, is a Certified Professional Life & Career Coach, and owner of YOU in Mind Jamaica, a personal and professional development company.
 Coach Cheryll helps local and international clients overcome their workplace, career management, job search, productivity, self-confidence and goal setting challenges.

 You in Mind Jamaica – Your Ally for Excellence in Life & Work